Last December, my boyfriend proposed. Contrary to the conventional timeline advice, we picked a wedding date just six months in the future.

 If you anticipate that you will be indecisive, set aside one whole weekend, and make three appointments at three different stores.
 Choose large stores with many many designers.
 If you truly take the time to prepare, even the most indecisive bride will find a dress, and I guarantee, it will not take you a year.

-Myth #3: We Need Time to Save Up Enough Money for the Wedding of Our Dreams!
+Myth #3: We Need Time to Save Up Money for Our Dream Wedding!

 This next section may come off as harsh to some, but it's only meant to be tough love.
 It's also a dose of reality that I somewhat wish I had considered when planning my own special day.